 Why have an Enduring Power of Attorney?

-Aside from time delays where bills may be left unpaid and investments ignored, VCAT may not appoint the person you would have chosen.
+This process takes time and may mean that bills are paid late and your investments are not looked after during that time.
+VCAT may also not appoint the person you would have chosen.

 We're here to help you every step of the way